Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 Experience and Motivation Interview

-This portion is the “why” you want to join and the skills you will bring to the job.
+This portion is the “why” for joining and the skills you will bring to the job.
 Don’t just describe your experience; tell them what you learned.

 Hypothetical Scenarios